 About Art Psychotherapy

-Art Psychotherapy is a therapeutic method useful for people of all ages, especially when speaking about and processing feelings seems too hard to put into words.
-Through artmaking, we can discover new ways to process complex emotions; develop self-awareness, and personal growth.
+Art Psychotherapy is a therapeutic method useful for people of all ages, especially when our feelings seem too hard to put into words.
+Through art making, we can discover new ways to process complex emotions; develop self-awareness, and personal growth.

-I am a qualified Art Psychotherapist based in East London, with experience in adult mental health, end-of-life care, bereavement, and education settings.
-My practice is informed by ongoing CPD, group support, and my own art practice.
+I am a qualified Art Psychotherapist with experience in child and adult mental health, end-of-life care, bereavement, and education settings.
 I offer a confidential, non-judgmental space where everyone is welcome, and no previous experience with art is needed.

 Sessions may take place face-to-face, online, or in group settings.
 In therapy, we take time to explore what emerges in each session — both in the art and in conversation — and to reflect on how this connects to life experiences.
 Together, we may notice patterns that no longer serve you, and work toward new ways of being.
-By fostering a healthier relationship with yourself, art therapy can also support growth in your relationships and your wider social environment.
+By fostering a healthier relationship with yourself, art therapy can support growth in your personal relationships and your relationship to the world around you.

 Get in touch below to discuss how I may be able to help you.